 UK vessels land around 400,000 tonnes of fish each year in the UK, and between 200,000 and 300,000 tonnes abroad.

-Landings by the UK fleet were down in 2015, around a 7% reduction on 2014.
+Landings by the UK fleet were down in 2016, around a 1% reduction on 2015.
 Reduced landings in pelagic fish account for much of this fall.
-The value of landings by the UK fleet has increased in recent years, but is still 11% lower in real terms than in 1994.
+The value of landings by the UK fleet has increased in recent years, to £936 million in 2016.

-The UK fleet has the third largest total catch (in terms of landed weight) and has the second-largest fleet size (in gross tonnage terms) in the EU.
+The UK fleet has the second-largest total catch (in terms of landed weight) and the second-largest fleet size (in gross tonnage terms) in the EU.

 Commons Briefing papers SN02788